ArtHitParade

 Renault delivers about 10 AI Sport to America on a group order by Vanderbilt.
 Despite its racing body, it was not designed to compete with bigger cars, and its history in the most prestigious American events is limited to a win in 1909 at the 24 Hours of Brighton Beach at Coney Island.
 None participated in the Vanderbilt Cup.

 These cars identified as the Renault Vanderbilt racers.
 Four survive.
-One of them was sold for $ 1.1M including premium by Gooding on October 21, 2006.
-Another one will be sold on March 5 in Amelia Island by Bonhams, lot 159.
+One of them was sold for $ 3.3M on March 5, 2020 by Bonhams, lot 159.
 Please watch the video prepared by the auction house.
+Another one

-The American Motor Car Company was founded in 1906 in Indianapolis to operate an innovative design.
-The level of the chassis is below the axles, providing an improved driving stability through a lowered center of gravity.
-For not being disturbed on the rough roads, these cars have huge wheels.
+To improve the performance, Tone wants to reduce the weight and lower the center of gravity.
+He develops the underslung chassis whose level is lower than the axles, providing an improved driving stability through a lowered center of gravity.
+For not being disturbed on the rough roads, these cars have huge wheels, spectacular whatever the body type.
+The

 Despite Vanderbilt's promotional efforts for competition, the American users were reluctant to these early sports cars.
 The American Motor Car Company went bankrupt in 1913.